Money Calculator

 Have a short to medium-term goal (1-5 years)

-Tax is one of the most important - and often overlooked - factors when comparing FD and SIP returns.
-Here is how each is taxed under current Indian tax laws:
+Tax efficiency is one of the biggest - and most overlooked - advantages of SIP over FD.
+Here's how each is taxed under current Indian tax laws (FY 2025-26 / AY 2026-27):

 FD Tax Rules